Tropical cyclones in 2002: January

-January was a very active month, with nine tropical cyclones (3 forming in December 2001), of which six were named.
-2002 began with three tropical cyclones active: Tropical Cyclone Bernie in Australia, Tropical Storm Cyprien in Madagascar, and Tropical Depression 05F in the Solomon Islands.
+In 2002, January saw six tropical cyclones form, of which four were named.
+This does not include the three tropical cyclones that were active when the year began: Tropical Cyclone Bernie in Australia, Tropical Storm Cyprien in Madagascar, and Tropical Depression 05F in the Solomon Islands.
 After these storms dissipated, Tropical Storm Tapah formed on 9 January, becoming the first Northern Hemisphere tropical cyclone in 2002.
+On 16 January, Cyclone Dina formed in the South-West Indian Ocean.
+Dina would become the only January cyclone to cause significant damage to land, inflicting $287 million in damages and fifteen fatalities in Réunion.
+The storm was also the most intense of the month, featuring a central pressure of 910 hPa.